 Nairobi City has been for a long time the hub of business in East Africa.
 Business in Nairobi comprises trade in agricultural products, real estate industries, tourism sector and export and import of economic goods.
 Being the capital city of Kenya, Nairobi is the commercial nerve centre of the country that offers citizens a variety of business opportunities

 1. Selling Mitumba Clothes

 Many young people are turning to sell secondhand clothes.
 Business centres in towns or residential areas have shops or stalls selling these clothes.
 It is a favourite business idea as it generates profit quickly.

 For instance, most women in Nairobi offices fear to go to Eastleigh to purchase cheap quality bags and clothes; those ladies who are informed capitalize on this.

-You can buy a bag at Ksh 900 and sell at Ksh 3, 000, which is a gold mine.
+You can buy a bag at Ksh 900 and sell it at Ksh 3, 000, which is a gold mine.

 The good thing about this business is that you don’t need a physical location, simply have a Facebook page and get as many friends as possible to introduce you to offices.